AshKetchumza/sentiment-and-keyword/README.md

 const sentkey = require('sentiment-and-keyword');

-// Set your text to analyzed *required var text = "The text you want to be analyzed";
+// Set your text to analyzed *required let text = "The text you want to be analyzed";
-// Set your keywords to be used for analysis *required var keywords = ["Independent", "Honest", "Collaborative", "Brilliant", "Caring"];
+// Set your keywords to be used for analysis *required let keywords = ["Independent", "Honest", "Collaborative", "Brilliant", "Caring"];

 sentkey.analyze(text,keywords,function(err,res){
     if(err){